World Cup Betting and Event Guide - Qatar 2022 - 21st November to 18th December

 Previous wins: 2

-Chances for 2018: When the Groups were drawn back in 2001 the bookies had Uruguay as 25/1 outsiders, the same odds given to Colombia.
+Chances for 2022: When the Groups were drawn the bookies had Uruguay as 25/1 outsiders, the same odds given to Colombia.
 Luis Suarez is still tearing it up for Barcelona, but he’s thirty-one now and there isn’t enough quality in the rest of the squad to see them cause the big teams any major issues.
-Edison Cavani will cause problems for defences, especially with Suarez buzzing around behind and alongside him, but two players aren’t enough to win the World Cup.
+Edison Cavani will cause problems for defenses, especially with Suarez buzzing around behind and alongside him, but two players aren’t enough to win the World Cup.

 Brief History: La Selección have picked up two World Cup trophies over the years, starting with one in 1978 when they beat the Netherlands after extra-time.
 Their most famous victory was led by Diego Maradona in 1986 when they faced England in the Quarter-Finals and won thanks to the player’s ‘Hand of God’ goal.
 They went on to beat West Germany in the Final, picking up the trophy for the second time.
 A far cry from the 4-2 loss to Uruguay that they endured in their first ever World Cup Final appearance in 1930.
 That might well have been seen as revenge for the Uruguayans, having lost when Argentina played them in their first ever international match in 1901.